-Compliance with MSRB Requirements.
-All documents provided to the MSRB pursuant to SECTION 14. this Disclosure Agreement and the Rule shall be accompanied by identifying information as prescribed by the MSRB.
+unce with MSRB Requirements.
+All documents provided to the MSRB pursuant to ule shall be accompanied by identifying information as prescribed by the MSRB.
+Date:, 2016 j.
+ATTEST: COUNTY COMMISSIONERS OF WASHINGTON COUNTY Vicki C. Lumm, County Clerk By: Terry L. Baker, President Board of County Commissioners of Washington County

-Date: \\\\\, 2015

-ATTEST:

-Vicki C. Lumm, County Clerk

-By: \\\\\ Terry L. Baker, President Board of County Commissioners of Washington County